 It’s an important platform for the work being done across the College by students and post-doctoral research associates.
 Events like this help to further people’s understanding of research, from experimental methodologies to the application of research results in society.

-In 2019-2020 the interdisciplinary theme is "Connections".
-The opening event was sponsored by AstraZeneca and brought together scientists and poets to present their collaborative work on "Poetry, Science and the Brain".
-Further talks and presentations on connectivity themes followed during the rest of the year..
-Read about these and other upcoming events.
+In 2019-2020 the interdisciplinary theme was "Connections".
+The opening event in July 2020, was sponsored by AstraZeneca and brought together scientists and poets to present their collaborative work on "Poetry, Science and the Brain".
+Further talks and presentations on connectivity themes followed during the rest of the year.